mviereck/x11docker/README.md

  - use `--dbus-system` to run DBus system daemon.
 This includes option `--dbus`.
    - If startup fails or takes about 90s, install an init system and use that one to run DBus.
 E.g. install `systemd` in image and run with `--init=systemd`.
  - use `--hostdbus` to connect to host DBus user session.
- - use `--sharedir /run/dbus/system_bus_socket` to share host DBus system socket.
+ - use `--share /run/dbus/system_bus_socket` to share host DBus system socket.
  - DBus will be started automatically with [init systems](#Init-system) `systemd`, `openrc`, `runit` and `sysvinit` (option `--init`).

 ### Container runtime